-The Seattle Housing Authority (SHA) provides subsidized rental housing and rental assistance to people in Seattle who are low income.
+The Seattle Housing Authority (SHA) provides subsidized rental housing and rental assistance to people in Seattle with low incomes.
 In addition to providing highquality housing, SHA offers tenants an array of programs to help them increase self-sufficiency and lead healthy, productive lives.